maliMirkec/personal-website/site/uses/index.md

 ---
-layout: index
+layout: default
 title: My setup
 description: Most developers often spend time on their setup, and I am no exception.
 These devices, tools, and software help me achieve that.
-type: page
+type: default
 sections:
-  - type: hero-alpha
+  - type: hero
-    elementClass: bg-alpha2
     title: Tools, apps, and devices I use
-    desc: These are devices, applications, and tools, which I use daily, that make my job easier.
+    text: These are devices, applications, and tools, which I use daily, that make my job easier.
-    narrow: true
-sections2:
-  - type: banner-alpha
+  - type: banner
-    banner: consultation
+    banner: consultation2
-    animate: true
 ---

-Most developers often spend time on their setup, and I am no exception.
-I like organizing my computer and tools to make the most of my everyday tasks.
+Most developers spend time on setting up their workspace, and I am no exception.
+I like organizing my computers and tools to make the most of my everyday tasks.
 These devices, tools, and software help me achieve that.

 I also wrote about [my favorite browser extensions](/articles/my-favorite-chrome-extensions-for-web-development-mostly/) and [VS Code settings](/articles/my-favorite-vs-code-settings/).